dashdashzako/paperback/README.md

 It focuses on improving reading experience with high contrast colors and no fancy effect.

+It also uses pygments for the syntaxic coloration of code snippets.

 ## Installation

 Please refer to the [Hugo documentation](http://gohugo.io/themes/installing/).